neondatabase/neon/docs/rfcs/025-generation-numbers.md

 - Client behavior: clients must not do deletions within a tenant's remote data until they have received a response indicating the generation they hold for the tenant is current.

+#### Use of `/load` and `/ignore` APIs

+Because the pageserver will be changed to only attach tenants on startup based on the control plane's response to a `/re-attach` request, the load/ignore APIs no longer make sense in their current form.

+The `/load` API becomes functionally equivalent to attach, and will be removed: any location that used `/load` before should just attach instead.

+The `/ignore` API is equivalent to detaching, but without deleting local files.

 ### Timeline/Branch creation

 All of the previous arguments for safety have described operations within